fkmiec/goscript/README.md

 ```

 You can specify the path to the file using the --file option.
-If you supply --name and --save options, the source file will be saved in the project for future edits.
+If you supply the --name option, the source file will be saved in the project for future edits.

 ```
-> $ goscript --file '/tmp/gofind.go' --name 'findItNow' --save
+> $ goscript --file '/tmp/gofind.go' --name 'findItNow'
 > $ findItNow '/home/user/.config' 'interface'
 /home/user/.config/vlc/vlc-qt-interface.conf
 ```

-NOTE: If you pass the --save option, a copy of the source file is saved in the project.
+NOTE: If you pass the --name option, a copy of the source file is saved under that name in the project.
 The original file is not deleted or moved.
 Cleanup is at your discretion.

 ### Shebang